PDA-UR/Sketchable-Interaction/SI-Doc/linking/link.md

 ### Idea

-As mentioned above, the linking of regions is a *stack* or *graph* of functions which are called once a *entry region* collides with another region.
+As mentioned above, the linking of regions is a *queue* or *graph* of functions which are called once a *entry region* collides with another region.
 Additionally, this *graph* of functions can metaphorically be seen as a single function calling all member region of the linking-graph.
 Complex linking-graphs may occur within a SI context when complex workflows are modelled.
 This is especially the case when e.g. a data processing pipeline is modelled.